matrix-org/matrix-spec-proposals/proposals/3706-partial-state-in-send-join.md

    active in the room (ie, those with joined members) before the join.

-   This is to be used by the joining server to send outgoing federation transactions while it synchronises the full state.
+   This is to be used by the joining server to send outgoing federation transactions while it synchronises the full state, as outlined in [MSC3902](https://github.com/matrix-org/matrix-spec-proposals/pull/3902).

    This field is **required** if the `partial_state` response field is true; it is otherwise optional.